MetOffice/CSET/utils/proc_reanalysis/README.md

 6. Saves the result as a forecast-style NetCDF file.

 > [!TIP]
-> This script does not download reanalysis data - a user must fetch this first from archive.
+> This script does not download reanalysis data - a user must fetch this first from archive/api.

 ## Usage

-The python script requires the Iris package to be present within the python install.
+The python script requires the Iris package to be installed and available to python.

 Run it with: